Tuition Benefit Frequently Asked Questions

 1. What are the eligibility criteria for the IU Tuition Benefit?

-The following categories of individuals associated with Indiana University are eligible for the Tuition Benefit and the IUHS tuition waiver:
+The following categories of individuals associated with Indiana University are eligible for the IU Tuition Benefit and the IUHS Tuition Waiver.
+To be eligible, the individual must have such status by the end of the first week of classes (or at the time of registration for IUHS courses):

-- Full Time* IU Academic and Staff Employees (including Residents) on an approved leave of absence, other than a leave without pay prior to active employment.
+• Full-time (75% FTE or greater) appointed Academic and Staff employees (including IU Residents) on an approved leave of absence, other than a leave without pay prior to active employment;

-- Disabled former full-time* Academic and Staff Employees (including Residents) receiving long-term disability benefits from a University-sponsored plan, Social Security Administration, or PERF.
+• Disabled former full-time (75% FTE or greater) appointed Academic and Staff employees (including IU Residents) receiving long-term disability benefits from a university-sponsored plan, Social Security Administration, or PERF.

 2. What if I have questions about whether I am eligible or how to enroll in IU Tuition Benefit?